-The SCX11 is continuously improving functions and adding new features.
+The SCX10 is continuously improving functions and adding new features.
+The following lists show the major changes that have been made until now.
 Note that the utility software and the EDS file for CANopen are also changed in conjunction with updating the firmware of the main unit.